 Josh Silver is the co-founder and former president and CEO of Free Press.
-He is the founding CEO of United Republic, an operating foundation challenging the undue influence of money in U.S. politics through passage of comprehensive anti-corruption laws.
-Josh was the campaign manager for the successful Clean Elections in Arizona ballot initiative and director of development for the cultural arm of the Smithsonian Institution.
+He is the founder and director of Represent.Us, a national campaign to end the undue influence of money in U.S. politics through passage of comprehensive anti-corruption laws.
+Josh was the campaign manager for the successful 1998 Arizona Clean Elections ballot initiative campaign, and was the director of development for the cultural arm of the Smithsonian Institution.
 Josh speaks and publishes widely on money in politics, government corruption, and media and technology issues.

 People + Policy